 Our condensed consolidated financial statements and accompanying notes have been prepared in accordance with U.S. GAAP.
 The preparation of these condensed consolidated financial statements in accordance with U.S. GAAP requires us to utilize accounting policies and make certain estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingencies as of the date of the financial statements and the reported amounts of revenues and expenses during a fiscal period.
 The SEC considers an accounting policy to be critical if it is important to a company's financial condition and results of operations, and if it requires significant judgment and estimates on the part of management in its application.
-We have disclosures in this Form 10-Q. Although we believe that our judgments and estimates are appropriate, correct and reasonable under the circumstances, actual results may differ from those estimates.
+We have discussed the selection and development of the critical accounting policies with the Audit Committee, and the Audit Committee has reviewed our related disclosures in this Form 10-Q. Although we believe that our judgments and estimates are appropriate, correct and reasonable under the circumstances, actual results may differ from those estimates.
 If actual results or events differ materially from those contemplated by us in making these estimates, our reported financial condition and results of operations for future periods could be materially affected.
 See Part II, "Item 1A.
 Risk Factors" in this Form 10-Q for certain matters bearing risks on our future results of operations.

-During the three months ended March 31, 2019, the Company made significant changes in its accounting policies over leases, to align with the adoption of Topic 842.
+During the six months ended June 30, 2019, the Company made significant changes in its accounting policies over leases, to align with the adoption of Topic 842.
 These updates are described in detail in Note 2.
 Basis of Presentation and Consolidation.
-Aside from the adoption of Topic 842, there were no significant changes in our critical accounting policies and estimates discussed in our Form 10-K for the year ended December 31, 2018 during the three months ended March 31, 2019.
+Aside from the adoption of Topic 842, there were no significant changes in our critical accounting policies and estimates discussed in our Form 10-K for the year ended December 31, 2018 during the six months ended June 30, 2019.
 Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations contained in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2018 for a more complete discussion of our critical accounting policies and estimates.